ND-code-ai/DSS_dashboard/README.md

     emissions.py
     Data collection and preparation of total electric energy consumption per European country in 2023 and generated bar chart to visualise it.

-    EV_em_and_sale.ipynb
-    Data preparation of Eurostat data for average CO2 emissions per km from new passenger cars and number of new EVs per country.
-Generated line and bar plots to visualise trends over time.
-    Currently not added on dashboard.

     EV_Prices_DE.py
     Plots on EV prices and its relation to various factors in Germany.